atrex66/stepper-ninja/docs/INSTALL.md

 - The W5500 is properly wired (SPI pins, 3.3V power).
 - Use `-DWIZCHIP_TYPE=W5500` in the CMake step.

+## pico2 Support

+For a Pico2 with a W5500 module, ensure:

+- The W5500 is properly wired (SPI pins, 3.3V power).
+- Use `-DBOARD=pico2 -DWIZCHIP_TYPE=W5500` in the CMake step.

 ## Installing the LinuxCNC HAL Driver